phalcon-orphanage/docs/ja/reference/model-transactions.rst

 Model Transactions
 ==================

-When a process performs multiple database operations, it is often that each step is completed successfully so that data integrity can be maintained.
-Transactions offer the ability to ensure that all database operations have been executed successfully before the data are committed to the database.
+When a process performs multiple database operations, it might be important that each step is completed successfully so that data integrity can be maintained.
+Transactions offer the ability to ensure that all database operations have been executed successfully before the data is committed to the database.

-Transactions in Phalcon allow you to commit all operations if they have been executed successfully or rollback all operations if something went wrong.
+Transactions in Phalcon allow you to commit all operations if they were executed successfully or rollback all operations if something went wrong.

 手動のトランザクション
 -------------
-If an application only uses one connection and the transactions aren't very complex, a transaction can be created by just moving the current connection to transaction mode, doing a rollback or commit if the operation is successfully or not:
+If an application only uses one connection and the transactions aren't very complex, a transaction can be created by just moving the current connection into transaction mode and then commit or rollback the operation whether it is successful or not:

 .. code-block:: php